michal-mietus/class-files-hosting/README.md

 ## Introduce
 This project was created to store all necessary files for school lessons.
-Application is connected with Dropbox API and allow users to store there their files.
+Application is connected to Dropbox API and allow users to store there their files.
 Also it groups them depending on file type, for example images or pdf files.

 ### Features